Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 Due to the power of this relationship, the question of which models allow a moment duality is interesting on its own right.
 In Section 2.1, we provide conditions for this moment duality to hold for a large family of branching processes with interactions that include existing examples in the literature.
 However, the aim of this manuscript is the long term behaviour of branching processes with interactions and we use the moment duality technique as a tool to determine the invariant distribution whenever it exists.
 In particular, we consider interactions that had appeared independently in the literature, and that had been studied before using moment duality.

-As in the examples of above, we are interested in branching processes where individuals die and reproduce as in the BGW process.
-That is to say, that each individual in the population dies at rate $d\geq0$ and each individual produces $i$ new individuals at rate $\pi_i/\rho\geq0$, for $i\in \mathbb{N}$ and $\rho>0$.
-Our model also includes the following types of pairwise interactions:

-\begin{itemize} \item[i)] {\it competition pressure:} each pair of individuals interact at a fixed rate $c\ge 0$ and one of them is killed as result of this interaction (see for instance Athreya and Swart \cite{AS} and Lambert \cite{Lambert2005}) \item[ii)] {\it annihilation:} each pair of individuals interact at a fixed rate $a\ge 0$ and both of them are killed as result of this interaction (see for instance Athreya and Swart \cite{AS12} and Blath and Kurt \cite{BK11}) \item[iii)] {\it cooperation:} each pair of individuals interact and produce $i$ new individuals at rate $b_i\geq0$, for $i\in \mathbb{N}$ (see for instance Sturm and Swart \cite{SS15}) \end{itemize} Finally, we consider interactions among several individuals in the sense of $\Lambda$-coalescent events as in Foucart \cite{F13} and Griffiths \cite{G12} that we call {\it catastrophes}.
+As in the examples of above, we are interested in branching processes where individuals die and reproduce, as in the BGW process, but also are allowed to have different types of interactions.
+To be more precise, our model has the following dynamics: \begin{itemize} \item[i)] {\it death:} each individual in the population dies at rate $d\in\mathbb{R}_{+,0}$, \item[ii)] {\it reproduction:} each individual produces $i$ new individuals at rate $\pi_i\in \mathbb{R}_{+,0}$, for $i\in \mathbb{N}$., \item[iii)] {\it competition pressure:} each pair of individuals interact at a fixed rate $c\in \mathbb{R}_{+,0}$ and one of them is killed as result of this interaction (see for instance Athreya and Swart \cite{AS} and Lambert \cite{Lambert2005}), \item[iv)] {\it annihilation:} each pair of individuals interact at a fixed rate $a\in \mathbb{R}_{+,0}$ and both of them are killed as result of this interaction (see for instance Athreya and Swart \cite{AS12} and Blath and Kurt \cite{BK11}), and \item[v)] {\it cooperation:} each pair of individuals interact and produce $i$ new individuals at rate $b_i\in \mathbb{R}_{+,0}$, for $i\in \mathbb{N}$ (see for instance Sturm and Swart \cite{SS15}). \end{itemize} Finally, we consider interactions among several individuals in the sense of $\Lambda$-coalescent events as in Foucart \cite{F13} and Griffiths \cite{G12} that we call {\it catastrophes}.
 Let $\Lambda$ be a finite measure on $[0,1]$.
 If $n$ individuals are present in the population, each $k-1$-tuple die simultaneously at rate

 We refer to Pitman \cite{Pitman} and Sagitov \cite{Sagitov} for a proper definition of $\Lambda$-coalescent events and processes.